simul/Teleport/Installers/TeleportClientLicence.md

 Teleport Client Binary Licence

-Version 1.0, January 2023
+Version 1.0, August 2024

-Copyright © Simul Software Ltd, all rights reserved.
+Copyright © Teleport XR Ltd, all rights reserved.

 Redistribution and use in binary form, without modification, are permitted provided that the following conditions are met: